(Photo by Ewoud Vermote)

 Meg Stuart is an American choreographer and dancer based in Berlin and Brussels.
 Since almost 30 years she has been creating dance and theater pieces, installations, site-specific performances and video work.

 I had a chance to talk to Meg Stuart after the performance of BLESSED in Antwerp (DeSingel).
 In a presence of a cardboard house, palm with an attitude and thoughtfully looking swan, Meg Stuart talked about the time of the past, ideas on establishing a school and her special attachment to BLESSED.
-The piece, which she herself refers to as jewel was premiered in 2006 in Ghent.
-11 years later BLESSED continues touring and remains extremely actual, a work of and for now
+The piece, which she herself refers to as a jewel was premiered in 2006 in Ghent.
+11 years later BLESSED continues touring and remains extremely actual, a work of and for now.

 In January this year, Meg Stuart was awarded Golden Lion award for Lifetime Achievement by La Biennale di Venezia.